SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv7.0.md

     git clone <url>

 where `<url>` is one of the URLs from above.
-It is strongly recommended that all modules be installed into the same directory.
+It is strongly recommended that all modules be installed into the same directory, and that this is done in a virtual environment.
+Please see [these instructions](gitinstall.html) for more details.

-You may also find some of the scripts in the SupportScripts repository useful for this purpose; see for example [installing using git](gitinstall.html).

 ## PyCharm